Thanks OP

 I wouldn't if you do PC gaming.
 What's the point of having all that power if your monitor is capped at 75 fps?

-Newbie here.
-Any idea what's the easiest way to check if your computer can handle 4K?hsiaolunwang606689 wrote: ↑ Please also check what your graphic card can support.
+hsiaolunwang606689 wrote: Please also check what your graphic card can support.
 It has it's limitations.

 Also I did contemplate about the 4K monitor S2721Q before, but didn't pull the trigger due to grey board issue.
 It's noted on rting review and many reddit post as well.
 It's not a deal breaker for some but it's something to consider